10 September, 2014

 The New Zealand Psychological Society is the largest professional association for psychologists in New Zealand.
 It has

-over 1200 members and 600 student subscribers and aims to improve individual and community wellbeing by representing,
+over 1400 members and subscribers and aims to improve individual and community wellbeing by representing, promoting and